makingbloke/Plugins/ReadMe.md

 ## Usage

 To create a plugin first create a two standard library projects, one containing the plugin interface and the other the plugin classes themselves.
-(See the dotDoc.Plugins.Test.CalculatorInterface / dotDoc.Plugins.Test.Calculator projects used by the unit tests for an example.)
+(See the DotDoc.Plugins.Test.CalculatorInterface / DotDoc.Plugins.Test.Calculator projects used by the unit tests for an example.)

 In the method that will host the plugins create an instance of the ```Plugin``` class.
 Pass in the path / filename of the plugin library.
 There is a static helper method in ```Plugin``` called ```GetPluginFileName``` which when passed a plugin name with no extension adds any prefix / suffix needed for the current platform e.g., a .dll suffix for Windows or a lib prefix and .so suffix for Linux.